valkey-io/valkey/README.md

 What is PlaceHolderKV?
 --------------
 The name is temporary, as we work to find a new name that the community accepts.
-It also happens to be a very easy strong to search for.
+It also happens to be a very easy string to search for.

 Building PlaceHolderKV
 --------------